MV-Modathon-Team/ftl-modding-information/assets/miniship icons/About-the-Icons.md

+Every miniship in Multiverse has icons, which are placed inside `Icon_Box.png`.
 Most of the icons provided are 20 pixels tall.
 When placing them in the icon box, there will be a 1 pixel offset between the icon and the top and bottom margins.
 If the icon is larger, it should be still be centered vertically in the box.

 #### The order of icons from left to right is:
 - Auto Ship (if the ship is an auto ship)